How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Skill up intentionally

-If your field requires specific skills, invest in them.
-Certifications, boot camps, or portfolio projects can update your candidacy.
+If your field requires specific technical skills, invest in them now.
+Certifications, bootcamps, or portfolio projects can update your candidacy and give you something concrete to discuss in interviews.

 Relocate if possible

-If you're in an area with few opportunities in your field, consider moving to a hub city (even temporarily) where hiring is more active.
+If you're in an area with few opportunities in your field, consider moving to a hub city (even temporarily) where hiring is more active and networking events are frequent.

 Does a gap hurt you?
 (Honest answer)